vitreofdn/parity-ethereum/README.md

 * [Perl](https://www.perl.org)
 * [Yasm](https://yasm.tortall.net)

 Make sure that these binaries are in your `PATH`.
-After that, you should be able to build Parity Ethereum from source.
+After that, you should be able to build Parity Vitreo from source.

 ## Build from Source Code